-I’ll admit: when I first heard the word “bioblitz,” I was confused.
+When you first hear the word “bioblitz,” you might be a little confused.
 What does this strange word mean?

-It might be helpful to break the word down in order to understand: “bio” means “life” and “blitz” means a “sudden, energetic, and concerted effort, typically on a specific task.”
+When you break the word down into smaller pieces, it becomes much easier to understand: “bio” means “life” and “blitz” means a “sudden, energetic, and concerted effort, typically on a specific task.”

 Biodiversity is a big word for the variety of life on Earth.